Battle of the Directors

-Is There Vanity In Pride?
+Is there Vanity in Pride?

 The feeling of deep satisfaction and a boost in self-worth that one feels after accomplishments is best described as the feeling of pride.
 A way for man to respect himself, his honour and his dignity.
 Taking too much solace in this feeling, however, fuels arrogance and entitlement; transitioning it into vanity.
-The more wood you feed the fire, the greater the flame becomes until it … Continue reading Is There Vanity In Pride?
+The more wood you feed the fire, the greater the flame becomes until it … Continue reading Is there Vanity in Pride?

 The Battle against One’s Mind